Guide Dogs, the NDIS and you

 We know from experience that the way to ensure you get the best outcomes from the NDIS is to plan, plan, plan!
 Not only will pre-planning help to reduce any confusion or stress you might be feeling about the NDIS, it will also help to ensure your NDIS Plan includes all the services and support you need to live life the way you choose.

-From your first conversation with us, our team is here to support you through every step of your pathway to receiving services under the NDIS.
+From your first conversation with us, our team is here to support you when receiving services under the NDIS.

-We make preparing easy by giving you the chance to undertake pre-planning with one of our dedicated NDIS experts.
-In this private session, you will be able to have a conversation about what your goals are and the support you’ll need to achieve them, so you know exactly what you’re asking for when the time comes for you to meet with your NDIS Planner.
+You will be able to have a conversation about what your goals are and the support you’ll need to achieve them, so you know exactly what you’re asking for when the time comes for you to meet with the NDIS.

-During your Planning meeting, your NDIS Planner will encourage you to discuss your short term and long term goals.
-Together you will look at the supports and services you may be currently receiving to help you achieve these goals, as well as any others you’re requesting funding for, based on what is reasonable and necessary.
+You will discuss your short term and long term goals.
+You will look at the supports and services you may be currently receiving to help you achieve these goals, as well as any others you’re requesting funding for, based on what is reasonable and necessary.